 Notes on creating Becker (Taken from Author's notes 'Angel Avenger')

 After the failed assassination attempt on Hitler in July 1944, Germany began to implode as it crumbled under assault from two fronts, lack of resources – most notably, fuel and war materials.
 Millions of civilians died or went hungry and homeless as the allies carried out remorseless bombing campaigns, often on soft targets.
-‘The End, Hitler’s Germany 1944-45’ by Ian Kershaw – Published by Allen Lane is a brilliant book detailing this time, which sets out to explain why Germany fought on for so long against overwhelming odds.
+‘The End, Hitler’s Germany 1944-45’ by Ian Kershaw (Published by Allen Lane) is a excellent book detailing this time, which sets out to explain why Germany fought on for so long against overwhelming odds.

 Many of the soldiers, men like my characters, Max, Tobi and Bastian, came back from war to find out what had been going on, themselves now reviled and shamed.
 Many such men kept their peace but happily as they grew old, decided that they should be able to tell their side of the story and it is clear to me that history has not been fair to them.

 While my Max Becker stories are exclusive works of my imagination, they are backed up by the countless human stories from that time.
 While researching the character of Max’s wife, Anna, I came across a Red Cross nurse called Elfrieda Wnuk, on whom I based her.
 Elfrieda lost her leg during an air raid on the Eastern front and was the second woman to be awarded the Iron Cross 2nd Class.
 Despite her wounds, she continued to serve and was, clearly an exceptional person.

 I hope one day to find the time to go to Germany and search out her story.
 If Elfrieda had been British or American, she would probably be better known and held up as an icon of her time, but as a German, few people have ever heard of her, which is wrong.